Contrary to popular opinion, the cheap bathroom remodel is absolutely attainable.

 Consider Doing Some Plumbing By Yourself

-If you are loathe to call upon the services of a plumber for remodel work (cha-ching!), stop for a minute and ask yourself if you possibly can do the plumbing by yourself.
+If you hate calling upon the services of a plumber for remodeling work, stop for a minute and ask yourself if you possibly can do the plumbing by yourself.

 Moving the sewer line: maybe not.
-Moving the sink supply and drain lines a few few: sure.
+Moving the sink supply and drain lines a few feet: sure.

 If your notion of plumbing work is still rooted in the days of soldering copper pipes with an open flame (or even worse, working with galvanized pipes), give this one some extra thought.
 You just might find out that PEX and push-in fittings are perfect for your needs.